How Fast Does Mold Grow?

 Spores float off of the colonies and hang in the air for those who live and work in an infested space to inhale.
 This, for some, leads to illness ranging in severity from allergy-like symptoms to long-term health issues.

-Contacting a professional mold remediation service, like HRS in Phoenix and Denver, can help you remove and clean mold quickly.
+Contacting a professional mold remediation service, like HRS in Denver, can help you remove and clean mold quickly.
 This is essential to protecting the health and safety of those on your property.

 At HRS, our team of certified and highly-trained technicians are ready to assist you as soon as you suspect mold has infested your home or property.
 Contact us immediately and we will work quickly to bring your space back to its pre-damaged state.